sunfounder/ezblock3/docs/source/quick_user_guide_for_ezblock3.rst

 #.
 Press **Ctrl+Shift+X** to open the **Advanced options** page to set hostname and enable SSH.
 You can choose to always use this image customization options.

     .. note::
-        The hostname is set so that when you use Ezblock Studio on the web, you can use the hostname to connect to your product.
+        The hostname is set so that when you use Ezblock Studio on the `web <https://docs.sunfounder.com/projects/ezblock3/en/latest/use_on_the_web.html>`_, you can use the hostname to connect to your product.
 You can also leave it unset.

     .. image:: img/configure.png
         :align: center